Definition of Social Action

 - British English – /sOH-shuhl Ak-shuhn/

 - Plural: social actions

 - An action differs from behavior in that social action requires intention.
-Behavior in the simplest terms is everything a person does, a social action is a behavior based on intentional reaction to their surroundings and expectations based on attitudes, beliefs, norms, and values.
+Behavior in the simplest terms is everything an individual does, a social action is a behavior based on intentional reaction to their surroundings and expectations based on attitudes, beliefs, norms, and values.

-- Behavior is what you do when no one is looking and a social action is what you do when you have an audience.
+- Reductively, behavior is what you do when no one is looking and a social action is what you do when you have an audience.

 - The study of social actions is action theory.

-- wertrational (also called value-rational action, value rationality, or value-oriented action) – An action determined by a moral imperative but pursued through rational means such the following the teachings of a religion to achieve salvation.
+- wertrational (also called value-rational action, value rationality, or value-oriented action): An action determined by a moral imperative but pursued through rational means, such as following the teachings of a religion to achieve salvation.

 - Also called:

 - “In ‘action’ is included all human behaviour when and in so far as the acting individual attaches a subjective meaning to it.
 Action in this sense may be either overt or purely inward or subjective; it may consist of positive intervention in a situation, or of deliberately refraining from such intervention or passively acquiescing in the situation.
 Action is social in so far as, by virtue of the subjective meaning attached to it by the acting individual (or individuals) it takes account of the behaviour of others and is thereby oriented in its course” (Weber 1947:88).